-Some essential oils provide different benefits, such as fighting certain types of cancer.
+Some benefits of essential oils include fighting certain types of cancer.
 In fact, one small study examined the effects of frankincense on patients with brain tumors.
 As it turned out, the patients who took 4.2 grams of frankincense every day experienced reduced levels of brain edema than those who took a placebo.
-Furthermore, frankincense essential oil is claimed to reduce symptoms of PMS, menstrual cramping, and mood swings.
+Furthermore, frankincense essential oil is claimed to reduce symptoms of:

 How to Use Essential Oils with a Diffuser

 What is a diffuser?
-A common way to reap the benefits discussed above is by taking advantage of an oil diffuser, a device made to disperse oils into the air.
-Luckily, there are a couple different types of diffusers you can do this with.
+A common way to reap the benefits discussed above is by taking advantage of essential oil diffusers, devices made to disperse oils into the air.
+Luckily, there are a couple of different types of diffusers you can do this with.
 The most popular diffusers are among the following: